No Result

 2024 dividends: $0.42 (22% decline)

 Shareholders received a small increase in 2016, followed by three large dividend reductions since 2017.
 This inconsistency in dividend payout is due to the company’s volatile financial performance.
-Last year’s dividend total was negatively impacted by the absence of a $0.12 per share special dividend that occurred in 2023.
+Last year’s dividend total was negatively affected by the absence of the $ 0.12-per-share special dividend paid in 2023.
 The monthly payment has remained the same since the 2020 cut.

 Oxford Square currently pays a monthly dividend of $0.035 per share, equaling an annualized payout of $0.42 per share.

-Based on our expectation of a full-year investment income per share of $0.42 for 2025, the company is projected to maintain a 100% dividend payout ratio for 2025.
-However, if investment income declines from current levels, another dividend cut could result.
+Based on our expectation of full-year 2026 investment income per share of $0.30, the company is projected to maintain a 140% dividend payout ratio.
+Thus, the dividend looks to be unsafe.

 Final Thoughts

 Oxford Square boasts a robust business model, characterized by diversification across various investment assets and industries.
-The company has also taken steps to build up its less risky asset position while decreasing its reliance on riskier CLOs.
+The company has also taken steps to build up its less-risky asset position while reducing its reliance on riskier CLOs.

 That said, Sure Dividend recommends that risk-averse investors avoid Oxford Square.
-We believe that the dividend does not offer enough safety.
-The company distributes essentially all of its investment income, leaving little room for maneuver.
-Any decline in investment income could lead to further dividend cuts, making Oxford Square a less attractive investment option for investors seeking stable and secure sources of income.
+We believe the dividend does not provide sufficient safety.
+The company distributes all of its investment income, essentially leaving little room for maneuver.
+Any decline in investment income could lead to further dividend cuts, making Oxford Square less attractive to investors seeking stable, secure income.

 Don’t miss the resources below for more monthly dividend stock investing research.